Coastal Vascular Center - Logo

 These symptoms require immediate medical attention.
 A pulmonary embolism is a health emergency.
 Unfortunately, many people don’t have any symptoms of DVT or they may ignore symptoms thinking that the pain is due to something else, something minor.
 Anyone with risk factors for the condition should not ignore even the slightest symptoms that could point to DVT.

-How Is Deep Vein Thrombosis Diagnosed?
+Diagnosis of Deep Vein Thrombosis

-• Ultrasound (most common test for DVT)
+• Ultrasound (most common DVT test)

-How Is Deep Vein Thrombosis Treated?
+Effective Strategies on How to Treat Deep Vein Thrombosis

 Tips to Reduce the Risk for DVT